 WePC is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

-Fractal Design are well known within the computer case sector for providing fantastic looking cases that are built to last, something we don't usually think of when referencing Fractal Design though, is RGB.
+Fractal Design is well known within the computer case sector for providing fantastic looking cases that are built to last.
+Something we don’t usually think of when referencing Fractal Design though is RGB.
 That, however, is about to change.

 The Define S2 Vision RGB is Fractal Design’s first entry into the world of RGB and what an addition it is.
 The guys at Fractal have said the Define S2 was designed with one main agenda, to bring beauty and functionality together in one tempered glass powerhouse of a case.
 On first impressions, we’re struggling to disagree with their statement.